First Air Flight 6560: Investigation

 The accident was investigated by the Transportation Safety Board of Canada (TSB).
 In January 2012, the TSB issued an investigation update classifying the accident as a controlled flight into terrain (CFIT).
 It stated that the go-around manoeuvre was initiated two seconds before impact.

 At that time, the crew had completed the landing checklist, the flaps were at 40, the aircraft was travelling at 157 kn and the landing gear was down and locked.
 Both engines were in operation and producing power.
 The aircraft had been following an instrument landing system (ILS) approach due to poor visibility.
 Post-crash investigation found the airport's ILS system to be operating normally, and was in fact used by another aircraft that successfully landed 20 minutes after the crash of Flight 6560.

 In March 2014, the TSB issued the final accident report.
 It found that the crew's decision to initiate the descent from cruise altitude was late, and it resulted in a significantly increased workload that affected the crew's subsequent performance and ability to properly track all parameters.

 The approach was entirely flown on autopilot, which was correctly set to capture the localizer signal and track along the runway centreline (VOR/LOC capture mode).
-However, an inadvertent movement of the control column by the captain during the turn onto the final approach track caused the autopilot to disengage from VOR/LOC mode and revert to maintaining the current heading, resulting in the aircraft rolling out to the right (east) of the runway centreline.
+However, an inadvertent movement of the control column by the captain during the turn onto the final approach track caused the autopilot to disengage from VOR/LOC mode and revert to only maintaining the current heading, resulting in the aircraft drifting out to the right (east) of the runway centreline.